jeshuacn/movie_recommender_app/README.md

 # Data Collection

 The data was obtained from [The movie dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle.
 The dataset contains metadata for 45,000 movies listed in the Full MovieLens Dataset.
-The dataset consists of movies released on or before July 2017.
+The dataset consists of films released on or before July 2017.

 This dataset consists of the following files: